 General and administrative expenses.
-General and administrative expenses (before stock compensation) increased from \$3.0 million for the year ended December 31, 2012 to \$9.7 million for the year ended December 31, 2013, an increase of \$6.7 million.
+General and administrative expenses (before stock compensation expense) increased from \$2.9 million for the year ended December 31, 2012 to \$7.2 million for the year ended December 31, 2013, an increase of \$4.3 million.
 The increase was primarily as a result of increased staffing levels and related salary and benefits expenses and increases in legal and other general corporate expenses and the related allocation of direct and indirect costs to our Predecessor.
-The increase was also attributable to an increase in staff required to support our increase in capital expenditure activity which included the construction of the fresh water distribution system that was placed in service in 2013.
+The increase was also attributable to an increase in staff required to support our increase in capital expenditure activity.

-Stock compensation expense increased from zero for the year ended December 31, 2012 to \$24.3 million for the year ended December 31, 2013, an increase of \$24.3 million, due to an allocation of Antero's stock compensation expense to the Predecessor.
-Antero recognized noncash stock compensation expense of approximately \$365 million, almost all of which was related to the interests of its employees in Antero Resources Employee Holdings LLC ("Employee Holdings"), which owns interests in Antero Investment LLC ("Antero Investment").
-Prior to Antero's IPO, the interests of Employee Holdings were subject to performance and service conditions which could be met generally only in the event of a liquidation or distribution event.
-In connection with Antero's IPO, the terms of the Antero Investment operating agreement provided for a mechanism by which the shares of Antero's common stock to be allocated amongst the members of Antero Investment, including Employee Holdings, will be specifically determined.
+Stock compensation expense increased from zero for the year ended December 31, 2012 to \$15.9 million for the year ended December 31, 2013, an increase of \$15.9 million, due to an allocation of Antero's stock compensation expense to us.
+Antero recognized non-cash stock compensation expense of approximately \$365 million, almost all of which was related to the interests of its employees in Antero Resources Employee Holdings LLC ("Employee Holdings"), which owns interests in Antero Investment LLC ("Antero Investment").
+Prior to Antero's initial public offering, the interests of Employee Holdings were subject to performance and service conditions which could be met generally only in the event of a liquidation or distribution event.
+In connection with Antero's initial public offering, the terms of the Antero Investment operating agreement provided for a mechanism by which the shares of Antero's common stock to be allocated amongst the members of Antero Investment, including Employee Holdings, will be specifically determined.
 As a result, the satisfaction of all performance and service conditions relative to the membership interests of Employee Holdings in Antero Investment became probable.
 Accordingly, Antero recognized approximately \$365 million of stock compensation expense in 2013 relative to these interests and will recognize approximately another \$121 million over the remaining expected service period.

 Depreciation expense.
-Total depreciation expense increased from \$1.7 million for the year ended December 31, 2012 to \$14.1 million for the year ended December 31, 2013, an increase of \$12.4 million.
-On a segment basis:

-- gathering and compression depreciation expense increased \$9.6 million primarily due to approximately \$297 million in gathering and compression assets placed in service and depreciated in 2013 and a full period of depreciation for the assets places in service during 2012; and - fresh water distribution depreciation expense increased \$2.8 million due to a portion of the fresh water distribution assets being placed in service and depreciated during 2013.
+Total depreciation expense increased from \$1.7 million for the year ended December 31, 2012 to \$11.3 million for the year ended December 31, 2013, an increase of \$9.6 million.
+The increase was primarily due to approximately \$297 million in gathering and compression assets placed in service and depreciated in 2013 and a full period of depreciation for the assets places in service during 2012.

 Interest expense.
-Interest expense increased from less than \$0.1 million for the year ended December 31, 2012 to \$0.2 million for the year ended December 31, 2013, primarily due to the addition of \$7.8 million in borrowings related to additional capital leases in 2013.
+Interest expense increased from less than \$0.1 million for the year ended December 31, 2012 to \$0.1 million for the year ended December 31, 2013, primarily due to the addition of \$6.1 million in borrowings related to additional capital leases in 2013.

 Adjusted EBITDA.
-Adjusted EBITDA increased from \$(3.0) million for the year ended December 31, 2012 to \$40.7 million for the year ended December 31, 2013, an increase of \$43.7 million.
-The increase is primarily due to an increase in gathering and compression throughput volumes and the completion of a portion of the fresh water distribution systems in 2013.
+Adjusted EBITDA increased from \$(2.9) million for the year ended December 31, 2012 to \$13.1 million for the year ended December 31, 2013, an increase of \$16.0 million.
+The increase was primarily due to an increase in gathering and compression throughput volumes in 2013.